ArctosDB/documentation-wiki/_documentation/loans.markdown

-The concept of a specimen loan is broad and includes any removal of specimens from a collection, temporary or permanent, with the exception of specimens that are destroyed. (“Discarded” is a specimen disposition.)
-Specimens which are permanently transferred to another collection or institution are loans of the the type, “transfer of custody” (in place of the oxymoron, “permanent loan”).
-The type “transfer of title” could be added when and if we include collections that are willing to release title to cataloged specimens.
+The concept of a specimen loan is broad and includes any removal of specimens from a collection, temporary or permanent, with the exception of specimens that are destroyed. ("Discarded" is a specimen disposition.)
+Specimens which are permanently transferred to another collection or institution are loans of the the type, "transfer of custody" (in place of the oxymoron, "permanent loan").
+The type "transfer of title" could be added when and if we include collections that are willing to release title to cataloged specimens.

 In order to associate specimens with in-house projects or the projects